tkumar012/tkumar012.github.io/index.md

 I co-organize an annual conference on urban politics in the global south.
 Check it out [here!](https://www.globalsouthurbanpols.com)

+If you need a letter of recommendation, please fill out [the form here](https://forms.gle/nLL4fb1GnERTyofu5).

 Photo by [Bhumi Purohit](https://www.bhumipurohit.com)